 Transfer pricing control in Kazakhstan has a very wide scope and applies to many transactions that directly or indirectly relate to international business regardless of whether the transaction participants are related or not.
 The transfer pricing legislation requires that all taxes applicable to transaction participants are related or not.
-The transfer pricing legislation requires that all taxes applicable to a transaction should be calculated based on market price determined in accordance with the arm's length principle.
+The transfer pricing legislation should be calculated based on market price determined in accordance with the arm's length principle.